elestio/cloudgate/README.md

 **TypeAPI**: Define how the functions are executed can be defined to LOCAL or LAMBDA, default value is LOCAL

 **TypeFS**: Define the source of public files, can be defined to LOCAL or S3, default value is LOCAL

+**redirect404toIndex**: Indicate if all 404 should be redirected to index.html, this is usefull for SPA, default is "0" (disabled), set it to "1" to activate it

 **apiEndpoints**: object containing list of defined endpoints.

     {